 For about two years as a very young adult, I decided to believe there was no God.
 I did because I didn’t like the thought of going to Hell and was sure that if it existed, I would end up there.
 I was afraid and so it was easier to adjust my belief system to move God out and declare He did not exist.
 When I did that, it affected every part of my life.
-The more I said it, the more I believed it – for a while.
-I then acted on it and became a crazy party hardy without a conscience.
+The more I said it, the more I believed it—at least for a while.
+I then acted on it and became a crazy party-hardy person with a dulled conscience.

-When you believe something strongly – when something becomes a true conviction and an anchor of your heart, it will guide your life.
+When you believe something strongly—when something becomes a true conviction and an anchor of your heart, it will guide your life.
 It will affect how and what you think, what you say, and how you act.
 That is why you better have your beliefs anchored in true knowledge and fact.
 Many people anchor their beliefs in what they consider to be the true knowledge and fact of science.
 The problem with that is that science is always changing.
 The Earth was flat.
-It was latter declared to be round.
+It was later declared to be round.
 Science at one point believed there was just one galaxy.
 Science later declared there is endless galaxies that are still forming to this day.
 Science is really only the progressive revelation by discovery of what exists.
-It is always changing – never stationary – and never entirely agreed upon.
+It is always changing, never stationary, and never entirely agreed upon.
 Yet people anchor their beliefs on what science reveals thereby affecting what they think, what they say, and how they act.

 This is why it’s so important to establish your faith in the truth of God’s Word.
 Let it shape what you think, what you say, and what you do.
 Unlike science, God never changes and His Word never changes.
 People may create gods.
 People may mischaracterize and misunderstand God, but that is not His doing or fault.
 God Himself never changes.
 Hebrews 13:8 says, “Jesus Christ the same yesterday, and today, and forever.”
 Malachi 3:6 says, “For I am the LORD, I change not…”